 Not much is known about our ancestors prior to 1870.
-We can guess based on where they lived and the U.S. Census records that like many African Americans living in Southwestern Tennessee, they were former slaves that were working in 1870 on their former plantations as tenant farmers or sharecroppers.
+We can guess based on where they lived and the U.S. Census records that like many African Americans living in Southwestern Tennessee, they were former slaves who were working on their former plantations as tenant farmers or sharecroppers.

 The Planter Class

-We know that Southwestern Tennessee was the territory of the Chickasaw tribe of Native Americans.
-Beginning around 1818, future president Andrew Jackson negotiated the treaty that moved the tribe out and to the west which ended in the Indian Removal Act and the Trail of Tears .
-This opened the land for speculators and settlement by families from Virginia, North Carolina, Georgia and Alabama.
+We know that Southwestern Tennessee was originally the territory of the Chickasaw tribe of Native Americans.
+Beginning around 1818, future U.S. president Andrew Jackson negotiated a treaty that moved the tribe out its ancestral territory and relocated the tribe to the west of the Mississippi River.
+The Indian Removal Act of 1830 eliminated any remaining native tribes and the resulting Trail of Tears moved natives to Indian Territories in what is now Oklahoma.
+This forced displacement of the indigenous people opened the land for speculators and settlement by families from Virginia, North Carolina, Georgia and Alabama.
 Andrew Jackson made sure he got a big chunk of land for himself.
 These families knew the land was perfect for farming cotton.
 Cotton had replaced Tobacco as the cash crop of the South.

 John Walker Jones